-Opportunities Abound for Internships, Community Engagement
+Internships, Community Engagement

-All psychology students complete a guaranteed internship and are supported before, during and after their real-world experiences.
+All Psychology students complete a guaranteed internship and are supported before, during and after their real-world experiences.
 Students have recently interned with organizations including Butler Hospital; Newport Mental Health; Communities for People; the state of Rhode Island's Department of Children, Youth, and Families; East Bay Mental Health; and Adult Correctional Institutions.

-Partner with community organizations and businesses to solve problems that matter.
+Students also partner with community organizations and businesses to solve problems that matter.
 Examples include promoting mental health and well-being with youth in Jamaica, working with the Bristol Health Equity Zone to study the impact of community cooking demonstrations, and analyzing policies and programs at an elementary school in Providence and Head Start in Fall River, Mass.

 Undergraduate students majoring and minoring in Psychology are encouraged to visit the Psi Chi website to apply for membership into the Psi Chi International Honor Society.
 In order to be eligible you need a 3.5 GPA in Psychology as well as 3.3 overall GPA.
 In addition, you need a minimum of 12 credits in Psychology.
 After filling out the online application to become a member of the RWU Chapter of Psi Chi and verification of your status is complete, payment of $75 is made to the chapter advisor.
 This fee includes $55 membership and $20 for expenses at the university level.
 Induction takes place in the spring semester.

 The Psychology Club is dedicated to both advocating for mental health and serving students interested in pursuing their passion in Psychology.
 The club is tailored entirely to the needs of its members and hosts fundraisers, career panels, networking events, conferences, and other events involving Psychology, both academically and socially.